Supposeduck30/python-waukee-schools-gpa-calculator/README.md

 ## Warnings

 This calculator bases it off of percentage, not the letter grade.
-If your teacher decided to round/ change the letter grade of the percent, like making 97.8% an A+, make sure to substitute that percent with the actual letter grade's percent.
+If your teacher decided to round/change the letter grade of the percent, like making 97.8% an A+, make sure to substitute that percent with the actual letter grade's percent.

 ## Resources
  - Reference to see how your gpa is calculated : https://www.waukeeschools.org/academics/assessment/